lruepke/HTF_lecture/Summer2025/source/lectures/L04/FirstCase.rst

     );

-The solver we are using is called HydrothermalSinglePhaseDarcyFoam.
+The solver we are using is called HydrothermalSinglePhaseDarcyFoam_xThermo.
 In addition, we are including two libraries "libHydrothermalBoundaryConditions.so"; these are part of |foam| and provide special boundary conditions for submarine hydrothermal flow calculations.

 Running the case
 ----------------